Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/installation/centos.md

 5. You may now access Kong Manager on port `8002`.

-### Enable the Developer Portal
+### Enable the Dev Portal

-1. Kong Enterprise's Developer Portal can be enabled by setting the `portal` property to `on` and setting the `portal_gui_host` property to the DNS, or IP address, of the CentOS system.
+1. The Dev Portal can be enabled by setting the `portal` property to `on` and setting the `portal_gui_host` property to the DNS, or IP address, of the CentOS system.
 For example:

     ```
     portal = on